Static website hosting in Azure Storage

 Impact of setting the access level on the web container

-While the primary static website endpoint isn't affected, a change to the public access level does impact the primary blob service endpoint.
+While the primary static website endpoint isn't affected, a change to the anonymous access level does impact the primary blob service endpoint.

-For example, if you change the public access level of the $web container from Private (no anonymous access) to Blob (anonymous read access for blobs only), then the level of public access to the primary static website endpoint
+For example, if you change the anonymous access level of the $web container from Private (no anonymous access) to Blob (anonymous read access for blobs only), then the level of anonymous access to the primary static website endpoint

 https://contosoblobaccount.z22.web.core.windows.net/index.html doesn't change.

-However, the public access to the primary blob service endpoint
+However, anonymous access to the primary blob service endpoint

-https://contosoblobaccount.blob.core.windows.net/$web/index.html does change from private to public.
-Now users can open that file by using either of these two endpoints.
+https://contosoblobaccount.blob.core.windows.net/$web/index.html does change, enabling users to open that file by using either of these two endpoints.

-Disabling public access on a storage account by using the public access setting of the storage account doesn't affect static websites that are hosted in that storage account.
-For more information, see Remediate anonymous public read access to blob data (Azure Resource Manager deployments).
+Disabling anonymous access on a storage account by using the anonymous access setting of the storage account doesn't affect static websites that are hosted in that storage account.
+For more information, see Remediate anonymous read access to blob data (Azure Resource Manager deployments).

 Mapping a custom domain to a static website URL